ivpn/ivpn.net/src/content/pages/apps-linux.md

 * GUI or CLI (command-line interface).
 * WireGuard privacy controls - Define automatic key and IP address rotation schedule.
 * AntiTracker that blocks ads, adware, malicious websites and data harvesting trackers.
-* Firewall / killswitch - Ability to configure as on-demand or always-on.
+* Firewall / kill switch - Ability to configure as on-demand or always-on.
 Offers comprehensive protection against DNS, IPv6, disconnection and WebRTC leaks.
 * Ability to define trusted Wi-Fi networks and create rules for automatic VPN connection/disconnection.
 * Multi-hop VPN routes.
 Connect through multiple servers in separate jurisdictions for enhanced privacy.
 * Allow LAN traffic when connected to VPN.
 * Port forwarding for WireGuard and OpenVPN, reserved on all but US-based servers.
 * Pause VPN for when disabling VPN connection temporarily is required.
 * Obfsproxy option to circumvent censorship.
+* Split Tunnel to allow designated apps to bypass the VPN tunnel.

 ## Packages {#packages}